gbeckers/Darr/README.rst

   stored in separate files, though all within a single directory.
 - **Inefficient (storage-wise) for very small arrays**.
 If you have a zillion small arrays, and storage space in a concern, use other approaches.
-  A dArrayList is being developed to deal with the latter, but it is still very experimental.
+  A special type of array is developed to deal with this (VLArrayList), but it is still very experimental.